Schmidt-Futures-1/MedTracker/planning/project_plan.md

 Are the features that the competitor apps lack too difficult to implement?

-How can we prevent the user from jumping around the app too much to fund what they are looking for?
+How can we prevent the user from jumping around the app too much to find what they are looking for?

 What is possible to accomplish in 5 weeks and what are the stretch features?

-Can we link phone numbers to automatically call doctors for refills on click? (may be possible on MacOS)
+Can we link phone numbers to automatically call doctors for refills on click? (maybe possible on MacOS)

 ## User Roles and Personas